 Many preschoolers are aware that “it takes money” to do many things in life, though they do not fully understand money’s values and uses.
-Here are some ways to help 4- and 5-year-olds begin learning how people trade money for things they need and want.
-(See Illinois Early Learning and Development Benchmarks 15.A.ECa, 15.B.ECa, and 15.D.ECa.)
+Here are some ways to help 4- and 5-year-olds begin learning about how people trade money for things they need and want.

 Introduce picture books about money and its uses.

 - As you read aloud, invite children to discuss what they know about how people use money.
-Point out concepts and vocabulary such as trade, buy, save, coin, currency, cash, change, goods and services, and merchandise.
+Point out concepts and vocabulary such as trade, buy, save, money, coin, cash, change, credit card, swipe, tap, services, and merchandise.

 Help children study some of the ways people use money.